websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-data-providers-to-populate-form-options.md

 1. Click _Save Form_ when finished.

-The Data Provider is now being used to populate a select field.
+The Data Provider is now being used to populate a select field for any users accessing the form with the correct permissions.

 ![Form users select an option form the list populated by the Data Provider.](./using-the-rest-data-provider-to-populate-form-options/images/07.png)